 Louisiana-Pacific (LPX) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the home construction supplier had lost 9.55% over the past month.
-This has lagged the Construction sector's loss of 4.29% and the S&P 500's gain of 0.04% in that time.
+Coming into today, shares of the home construction supplier had lost 9.52% in the past month.
+In that same time, the Construction sector lost 4.96%, while the S&P 500 gained 2.11%.

 LPX will be looking to display strength as it nears its next earnings release.
-On that day, LPX is projected to report earnings of $4.10 per share, which would represent year-over-year growth of 853.49%.
-Our most recent consensus estimate is calling for quarterly revenue of $1.14 billion, up 107.48% from the year-ago period.
+The company is expected to report EPS of $4.27, up 893.02% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $1.21 billion, up 120.26% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for LPX.
-Recent revisions tend to reflect the latest near-term business trends.
+It is also important to note the recent changes to analyst estimates for LPX.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 19.62% higher.
-LPX is currently a Zacks Rank #1 (Strong Buy).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 22.76% higher within the past month.
+LPX is currently sporting a Zacks Rank of #1 (Strong Buy).

-Looking at its valuation, LPX is holding a Forward P/E ratio of 5.13.
-Its industry sports an average Forward P/E of 12.52, so we one might conclude that LPX is trading at a discount comparatively.
+Digging into valuation, LPX currently has a Forward P/E ratio of 4.6.
+This represents a discount compared to its industry's average Forward P/E of 11.92.

 Click to get this free report